A graph-state based synthesis framework for Clifford isometries: Background

 The synthesis process consists in adding a Clifford gate and its inverse side by side on the left or right of the black box isometry, as shown in Fig.~\ref{synthesis_circuit}.
 This will not change the overall functionality of the circuit but one can merge one Clifford gate to the black box and update $M_V$.
 At the same time the inverse gate is stacked to a list of left or right operations.
 When $M_V$ is equal to the identity tableau, we have a valid sequence of operations implementing the Clifford isometry by stacking the left operations and the \textit{reverse} of the right operations.

 Note that we can only focus on reducing $T$ to the identity because the sign vector can be treated separately at the end of the computation.
-Indeed, if $T = I$, applying twice an $S$ gate on qubit $m$ on the right will simply do the operation
+Indeed, if $T = I$, adding twice an $S$ gate on qubit $m$ at the end of the circuit will simply do the operation

 In other words, keeping track of the value of $r$ is sufficient because it can be ultimately zeroed with a layer of $Z$ gates.

 \

 Designing synthesis algorithms directly from the tableau representation is clumsy.
 For the synthesis of Clifford states and Clifford operators the derivation of normal forms is common instead of proposing a direct synthesis algorithm \cite{aaronson2004improved, maslov2018shorter, duncan2020graph, bravyi2021hadamard, bataille2021reduced,van2010classical, garcia2014geometry}.